A POCKET TRIP ITINERARY …

 The Champoeg State Park offers both RV and tent camping sites for individuals and groups.
 You can also rent a cabin or a yurt.
 The closest hotels and motels are located in Wilsonville, Oregon — only nine miles away.
 There are also a few bed and breakfast lodging establishments in the area.

 Weddings & Event Venues in Champoeg State Heritage Area

-The Newell house is a historic home built in 1852 for Robert and Rebecca Newell.
+The Newell House is a historic home built in 1852 for Robert and Rebecca Newell.
 This home was the only one to survive the great flood in 1861 that ravaged the Champoeg area.
-Looking to throw a country wedding (or any large group event) venue overlooking a heritage rose garden and perennial beds of blooms?
+Looking to throw a country wedding (or any large group event) at a venue overlooking a heritage rose garden and perennial beds of blooms?
 A brick walkway provides a perfect “here comes the bride” moment.
 The main outdoor venue area can accommodate up to 200 guests.
 Small indoor weddings for up to 40 guests can be held inside Rebecca’s Tea Porch or in the Pioneer Mothers Memorial Cabin.